FuZZingB/Unstable_Twins/unstable twin.md

 ![image](https://user-images.githubusercontent.com/45504631/132657301-4346add4-2acd-4f71-8bff-6f8adb446fb1.png)
-So yeah It's ssh cred and is in hash form. we first to crack down this..
+So yeah It's ssh cred and is in hash form. we first to crack down on this..

 ## HASH CRACKING